 What is Collagen?

 If you’re wondering what collagen is, the simplest idea is to think of it as being a major part of… you!
-Collagen forms the building blocks for almost all of your body, from bones and connective tissues to muscles and even skin.
+Collagen forms the building blocks for almost all your body, from bones and connective tissues to muscles and skin.
 In fact, collagen represents about 30% of the protein in your body, making it a pretty essential part of your whole makeup.1

 As a protein, collagen is made of the amino acids hydroxyproline, proline and glycine.
 But it’s not just amino acids that make up collagen.
 It’s also comprised of powerful nutrients including copper, manganese and zinc, along with the potent antioxidant vitamin C.1